reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-So far we have only seen selectors receive the Redux store state as input, but it is also possible for a selector to receive the props of a component wrapped by `connect`.
+So far we have only seen selectors receive the Redux store state as arguments, but it is also possible for `connect` to pass props to a selector.

-In the following  have extended the example to allow multiple `TodoList`s.

-(Note that changes to the components, reducers and action creators have been omitted for brevity.)
+Imagine that we extended our `VisibleTodoList` component to be able to render multiple todo lists at once:

 #### `components/App.js`